pianobooster/PianoBooster/BUILD.md

    Once this is completed type "make".

-   Or alternatively you can install QtCreator and then open the painobooster.pro
+   Or alternatively you can install QtCreator and then open the pianobooster.pro

    If you make changes to the source code then please post details.